A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Methodology

 where $S_\mathrm{original}$ and $S_\mathrm{Injected}$ are the total fluxes in the same region before and after the injection of the DM signal, and $\sigma_\mathrm{uncertainty}$ is the statistical uncertainty of $S_\mathrm{original}$.
 Requiring that the excess flux after the injection is twice the uncertainty approximates a 95\% confidence level.
 The factor $10^{-26} $ assumes that the injection is performed with a modelled DM signal that has $\langle \sigma v \rangle =10^{-26}\ \mathrm{cm}^3\ \mathrm{s}^{-1}$.

 The integrated flux is calculated by taking into account the noise via a background subtraction.
 For a significant DM signal in the background region, the required cross-section is approximately 2 orders of magnitude larger than the upper limits determined.
-Therefore ensuring that the background subtraction is not removing more than the intrinsic noise of the image.
+Therefore ensuring that the background subtraction does not remove more than the intrinsic noise of the image.
+The result of this process is a set of exclusion curves for $\langle \sigma v \rangle$, shown in Figures \ref{fig:a133results}, \ref{fig:a4038results}, \ref{fig:rxcresults}, \ref{fig:rxcj0600results} and \ref{fig:rxcj0757results}.